Andrealavi/compilers/LFMCompiler/README.md

-# Small Interpreter for a Minimal Functional Language
+# Small compiler for a Minimal Functional Language

-This project is a simple interpreter for a minimal functional programming language, implemented using **Flex**, **Bison**, and **Clang**.
-The interpreter parses and evaluates source code written in this custom language, showcasing the use of compiler construction tools and principles.
+This project is a simple compiler for a minimal functional programming language, implemented using **Flex**, **Bison**, and **Clang**.
+The compiler parses and evaluates source code written in this custom language, showcasing the use of compiler construction tools and principles.

 This code was uploaded by the professor for the **Compilers** course at University of Modena and Reggio Emilia.

 ## Features
 - **Custom Functional Language**: A simple syntax designed for educational purposes.
 - **Abstract Syntax Tree (AST)**: Constructs an AST for semantic analysis.
-- **Interpreter**: Evaluates expressions and handles basic functional constructs.
+- **compiler**: Evaluates expressions and handles basic functional constructs.

 ---